shabbyrobe/pdok/README.rst

   You can replace your existing PDO type hints with a call to ``PDOK\Functions::ensurePDO($pdo)``, and your existing ``PDOStatement`` hints with ``PDOK\Functions::ensureStatement($stmt)``.

+- PDOK does not connect on demand.
+If your code requires that a connection be established on instantiation, you will need to modify it to call ``PDOK\Connector->connect()`` directly afterwards.